SummaryRead the full fact sheet

 Some age-related changes, such as wrinkles and grey hair, are inevitable.
-It was once thought that changes to muscles, bones and joints were unavoidable too.
-However, researchers now suggest that many factors associated with ageing are due to inactivity
+It was once thought that changes to , and joints were unavoidable too.
+However, researchers now suggest that many factors associated with ageing are due to inactivity, and that performing can help to reduce or reverse the risk of and chronic disease.

 Muscle and bone conditions in older age